SofiaValan/youtube-visualizations-forecasting/README.md

 * Based on our target variables, what are the videos that performed the best?
 What characteristics have those videos?
 * Which periods of time bring us more subscribers and visualization hours?
 Yearly, monthly, weekly.
 * How Google Ads helped to accomplish our target goals?
+* Did the videos promoted had better performance based on the target variables?
 * After the paid campaigns were stopped, did the performance of the videos get worse?
 What happened after three months?